-- Understanding and assessing the appropriateness of the Company's accounting policies, processes and controls over the recognition of advertising and sponsorship revenue. - The advertising revenue is recognized after the Testing a sample of advertising and sponsorship advertisement transactions recorded during the year to supporting details on the terms in contracts.

-- Testing the timing of recording advertising and sponsorship $\ensuremath{\text{program}}$ sales by selecting a sample of advertising and sponsorship sales transactions recorded in the accounting records before and after the year end, sighting the terms and period coverage to ensure that the revenue was recorded in the correct accounting period.
+- Understanding and assessing the appropriateness of the Company's accounting policies, processes and controls over the recognition of advertising and sponsorship revenue. - Testing a sample of advertising and sponsorship transactions recorded during the year to supporting details on the terms in contracts. - Testing the timing of recording advertising and sponsorship sales by selecting a sample of advertising and sponsorship sales transactions recorded in the accounting records before and after the year end, sighting the terms and period coverage to ensure that the revenue was recorded in the correct accounting period.